How many nights can a non dependant stay

 From the second night onwards, the “Succeeding Night Rule” is applied.
 According to this rule, any subsequent nights spent by a non dependant in the social housing property will affect the tenant’s housing benefit, and the rent charged to the tenant may increase to reflect the extra person residing in the property.
 The number of nights allowed for a non dependant is usually specified in the tenancy agreement or determined by the local housing authority.

-See also How many mentos in a roll
+See also How many weeks are in five months

 It is important for tenants to be aware of these night limits for non dependants to avoid any potential issues with housing benefit or rent increases.
 Non dependants should communicate with the tenant and seek permission if they need to stay overnight more regularly, as exceeding the specified number of nights can cause financial complications and potential conflicts within the tenancy.